Chart A Career in Merchant Navy

 It has the following roles:

-• Second Engineer/First Assistant Engineer: The second engineer reports to the chief engineer and he supervises the functionality of the engine room and assigns tasks to the engine officers and crew.
+Second Engineer: The second engineer reports to the Chief Engineer, supervises the engine room, and delegates tasks to the crew.

 ENGINE RATING (NON-OFFICER RANK STAFF)